There is no fee to post opportunities on the OCAABA job board.

 The preference is for a write-up of the position with a link to a web page or a PDF.
 Please be sure to include instructions for applying and if there is a deadline.

-The Office of the Attorney General is seeking to fill attorney positions throughout the State of California.
+The California Department of Justice is seeking to fill numerous attorney positions throughout the State of California.
 Below is a list of the most current Deputy Attorney General series vacancies.
 If you are interested in applying, please complete your application on or before the deadline.
 You can review the job announcements for each vacancy by clicking on the hyperlinks under the “LINK” column.

 No. of positions

 DEPUTY ATTORNEY GENERAL III

 Our recruiters are also available to speak with potential candidates and answer questions.